4. Library Routines

 void *nanos6_numa_alloc_block_interleave(uint64_t size, const nanos6_bitmask_t *mask, uint64_t block_size);

-• nanos6_numa_free is used to release previously allocated memory. ptr is the pointer that will be freed, which is returned by a previous allocation call:
+is the pointer to the memory that will be freed, which should be the one returned by a previous allocation call:

 void *nanos6_numa_free(void *ptr);